 the Way You Experience Your Life?

-As a front line clinician I see the ravages of chronic stress, pain, fatigue, anxiety, depression and/or insomnia in almost every patient I meet.
+As a frontline clinician, I see the ravages of chronic stress, pain, fatigue, anxiety, depression and/or insomnia in almost every patient I meet.
 Stress makes your immune system misbehave, it weakens your digestion, messes up your sleep and puts your liver and kidneys on overtime.

 I recommend that most of my patients begin stress reduction practices or engage in regular meditation.
 I make this recommendation because the physiology of stress and distress is a factor in 80% of chronic, degenerative and auto-immune diseases.
-The hormonal and immune molecules of disease tell a very deep part of the brain that the body is being attacked.
+The hormonal and immune molecules of disease tell a very deep part of your brain that your body is being attacked.
 The mind then produces internal conversations that try and find reasons about our lives that confirm the amount of distress we are feeling subconsciously.

 Both, common sense and modern medical research, can tell you that people who experience anxiety, depression, insomnia, addiction and chronic illness are the same people who describe their lives as ‘very stressful’.
-And, both common sense and modern science will tell you that meditation is an ESSENTIAL component to reducing stress and improving your health
+And, both common sense and modern science will tell you that meditation is an ESSENTIAL component of reducing stress and improving your health

 I have been an active meditator for over 40 years.
 I can say, without reservation, that meditation is the most powerful resource that I have ever encountered.